Follow-On Assignment

 Does John Searle prove computers can’t be conscious?

-This topic focusses on arguments for and against John Searle's claim that computers can't be conscious.
+This topic focuses on arguments for and against John Searle's claim that computers can't be conscious.

 Your mission is to think about whether of not John Searle actually gives a logically compelling reason why computers can't ever be conscious, or whether or not he simply assumes it.